Pest Management Fact Sheet #5021

 Sanitation: Emptying and cleaning food containers before replenishing supplies and checking foods stored for long periods are the most effective means of keeping flour beetles out of your kitchen.
 Plastic, glass, or metal containers with tight-fitting lids are also helpful.

 Never discard foods infested with flour beetles.
-Instead, one can rescue the infested food by heating it at 125-140°F heat treatment in an oven for 30 to 45 minutes to kill all stages of development.
+Instead, one can rescue the infested food by heating it at 125-140°F in an oven for 30 to 45 minutes to kill all stages of development.
 Placing the infested food in a freezer for five days at 0°F should also kill the pests.
 Otherwise, the infestation may spread.
 A vacuum cleaner is an excellent aid, but the bag should be sealed before disposing (or in the case of a bagless vacuum, empty the contents outdoors aftewards).

-Insecticides: Household sprays such as cyfluthrin, permethrin, resmethrin, or tetramethrin are labeled for these pest.
+Insecticides: Household sprays such as cyfluthrin, permethrin, or tetramethrin are labeled for these pests.
 They must be used according to directions (only in cracks, crevices, corners, and under or behind things where insects are likely to hide).

 When Using Pesticides